 Savings?
 Check.
 Star signs?
 Checked.
-From the autumn issue of IMAGE Magazine, out now, Esther O’Moore Donohoe talks about the labour behind quitting a job you’ve had for 12 years, ignoring horoscopes and listening to her gut.
+Esther O’Moore Donohoe talks about the labour behind quitting a job you’ve had for 12 years, ignoring horoscopes and listening to her gut.

 When it comes to horoscopes, I am a non-believing believer.
 That is to say, when I need some guidance to confirm a decision I’m about to make, I’ll take a glance at the stars.
 If my weekly forecast read, “Aquarians do not play by society’s rules” I’d take that as confirmation that in fact, yes, I should eat the expired selection box I found shoved at the back of the hot press, immediately.
 If, however, it read, “Venus is in Saturn’s orbit and under no circumstances should you eat gone-off seasonal chocolate” I’d tell myself it was all a load of old nonsense as I tenderly unwrapped a Curly Wurly.